TeamNewPipe/website/_posts/2023-07-07-newpipe-net-dmca-google-search.md

 image: newpipe
 excerpt_separator: <!-- more -->
 ---

+**Update 13th July:** The DMCA notice was rescinded with no further comment.
+Our landing page appears to be listed in Google's search results again.

 Dear NewPipe community and other beloved creatures,

 You might have already noticed this: Searching "NewPipe" via Google will yield plenty information about the project, but a link to the official website is missing.
 This is because Google submitted to a DMCA takedown notice from a French record label, "Because Music".
 The notice demands removing our homepage [newpipe.net](https://newpipe.net) from their search listings along with a set of other domains completely unrelated to our project.
 The DMCA takedown notice was published [in the Lumen database](https://lumendatabase.org/notices/34149383) by Google themselves.